CeON/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

 In order to link a dataset, you will need your account to have the "Add Dataset" permission on the Dataverse that is doing the linking.
 If you created the dataverse then you should have this permission already, but if not then you will need to ask the admin of that dataverse to assign that permission to your account.
 You do not need any special permissions on the dataset being linked.

-To link a dataset to your dataverse, you must navigate to that dataset and click the white "Link" button in the upper-right corner of the dataset page.
+To link a dataset to your dataverse, you must navigate to that dataset and click the "Link" button in the upper-right corner of the dataset page.
 This will open up a window where you can type in the name of the dataverse that you would like to link the dataset to.
 Select your dataverse and click the save button.
 This will establish the link, and the dataset will now appear under your dataverse.

 There is currently no way to remove established links in the UI.
 If you need to remove a link between a dataverse and a dataset, please contact the support team for the Dataverse installation you are using.